-Sustineo was engaged to evaluate key program achievements.
-It examined the extent to which Technical Vocational Education and Training Reform (TVET-R) partners in Bangladesh, tripartite constituents, local communities, and trainees have benefited, and will continue to benefit, from TVET-R’s outputs, strategy, and implementation arrangements.
+In 2014 Sustineo was engaged to evaluate the program’s achievements and outcomes.
+It examined the extent to which TVET-R partners in Bangladesh, tripartite constituents, local communities, and trainees benefited, and will continue to benefit, from TVET-R’s outputs, strategy, and implementation arrangements.
 It also highlighted positive outcomes and strengths, areas for improvement, and made recommendations for sustainability, lessons learned, and good practice.

-Sustineo’s approach to this evaluation drew on a broad range of data to ensure a comprehensive assessment of the Project.
+Approach: Sustineo’s evaluation design drew on a broad range of data to ensure a comprehensive assessment of the Project.
 A critical desktop literature review was carried out, and a comparison of data was made against Project objectives.
-This included review of relevant policies, implementation guidelines, progress and monitoring reports, promotional materials, videos, brochures, handbooks and relevant academic and research materials.
+This included review of relevant policies, implementation guidelines, progress and monitoring reports, promotional materials, videos, brochures, handbooks, and relevant academic and research materials.

-During the field trip to Bangladesh, our team met with 38 separate departments, organizations or training institutes, and conducted semi-structured interviews with 58 individuals, including teachers, trainees and other informants.
-A final evaluation workshop was also conducted to present the preliminary findings at the end of the visit, which 31 Project partners attended.
+During the field trip to Bangladesh, our team met with 38 separate departments, organizations, and training institutes.
+We conducted semi-structured interviews with 58 individuals, including teachers, trainees, and other informants.
+A final evaluation workshop was also conducted to present preliminary findings at the end of the visit, which 31 Project partners attended.

-The final evaluation identified that the TVET-R has been a highly ambitious and very successful project and has consolidated ILO’s reputation as the leader in TVET Reform in Bangladesh.
-The report captured the specific actions taken within the Project and highlighted that it has achieved its stated objectives and has managed to do so within budget.
-In addition, Sustineo highlighted that while there have been many complex challenges to completing the Project, there are tangible steps, which can be taken to rectify these issues.
-Specifically, through the identification of a broad range of lessons learned, the Sustineo team identified a range of pathways available for future program improvement.
+Outcome: The final evaluation identified that the TVET-R has been a highly ambitious and successful project, consolidating ILO’s reputation as the leader in TVET Reform in Bangladesh.
+The final report captured specific actions taken within the Project and highlighted that it has achieved its stated objectives and has managed to do so within budget.
+In addition, Sustineo highlighted that while there have been many complex challenges to completing the Project, there are practical steps which can be taken to rectify these issues.
+Specifically, through the identification of a broad range of lessons learned, the Sustineo team identified a number of pathways available for future program improvement.
 The summary report is publicly available here.